 TCA’s objective in providing you and the public with this data is that we hope you will allow us to bid on your site when you choose to sell.

-3/31/17 Update: Average Cap Rates offered by TCA for Wireless Leases.
+2022 Full Year Update: Average Cap Rates offered by TCA for Wireless Leases:

-There are times when TCA cannot provide an offer price that is truly reflective of the value of a wireless lease or when a municipal entity is required to run an open-market competitive bidding process by issuing a Request for Proposal (RFP).
-Tower Capital Advisors has assisted numerous sellers with this task, often in cases with leases that are expiring in the near-term (e.g. less than 10 years) and where the current rent amount may not reflect the value of the site to the tenant.
-We cannot urge you enough NOT to extend a lease that is about to expire without discussing it with us.
+We cannot stress strongly enough that a landlord to a tower company or carrier should NOT extend a lease that is about to expire without discussing it with us.
 The initiatives of the tower companies to extend leases on towers with multiple tenants on them are the most important to them – and there are buyers in the market that will absolutely pay MORE, not less, when a lease is about to expire.
 You should understand that value before signing any extension amendment!

 1. As noted above, with the acquisition of Verizon, AT&T and T-Mobile’s towers by the public tower companies, a significant push is on to get the landlords (property owners) under these sites to sign extensions and amendments.
 One of the main purposes of this effort is to include Rights of First Refusal and other clauses in the amendment that can and will reduce the value of your lease if monetization is an objective.
 See the Recommendations for Sellers in the Lease Buyout section of TCA’s website.

-2. Few, if any, players that aggregate with the intent of flipping a pool of assets for sale to a tower company or into a security and making a spread have survived 2016.
-As predicted, they were not able to keep up with competitive prices and sustain large organizations with high overhead.
+2. More players and fresh money flew into the market in 2020 and 2021 as alternative commercial property investments with secure revenue streams were reduced by the pandemic.
+Some were in for a rude awakening as prices have soared (but now seemed to have peaked).
+Over the long run, many will not be able to keep up with competitive prices and sustain large organizations with high overhead.
 Working with TCA allows you to take the profit that otherwise would have been made by these firms for yourself.

-4. The reduction in total true portfolio purchasers has resulted in a number of brokers/intermediaries entering the market.
+4. More and more brokers are entering the market – and it is difficult to tell who is a real buyer and who is only a broker.
 We do not feel that Sellers should retain brokers that they have to pay in this sector and can, either through direct contact with purchasers or by working through Buyer paid intermediaries, obtain better pricing without doing so.
 Additionally, TCA does not usually recommend the use of law firms or attorney’s that specialize in the wireless sector as any good real estate attorney can handle the type of documentation associated with these transactions on a more cost-effective basis.
 It is also unusual for a law firm to be compensated on a percent of purchase price basis.
 A Seller should want his attorney to be un-biased with respect to whether a transaction closes or not.

 Get an offer from Tower Capital Advisors today and see how it compares to what you have been offered in the past.

-Disclaimer: Information is provided by TCA based on public available resources, personal experience in the industry acquiring and selling millions of dollars of these assets through Q1, 2013 and from frequent conversations with industry players.
+Disclaimer: Information is provided by TCA based on public available resources, personal experience in the industry acquiring, holding and selling millions of dollars of these assets since 2001 as well as from frequent conversations with industry players.
 It is opinion, albeit experienced, and thus should not be solely relied on in deciding whether or not to sell your asset, how to sell your asset or to whom to sell your asset.